 - Try for every scholarship that applies to you.
 In other words, you may apply for more than one scholarship at a time.
 For example, an East Coast singer should apply for BOTH a Dick Crum/Kef Scholarship and the Stefni Agin Scholarship, AND the Susan K. Anderson Scholarship.
 An East Coast dancer should apply for BOTH a Dick Crum/Kef Scholarship and the Cooper Scholarship, AND the Susan K. Anderson Scholarship.
 Similarly, East Coast gajda players should apply for BOTH a Dick Crum/Kef Scholarship and the Vassil Bebelekov Scholarship, AND the Susan K. Anderson Scholarship.
 Make sense?
 Throw your hat into the ring as many times as you can.

 - Never give up!
 This is a competitive process, and it is very common for applicants to apply more than once before receiving their first scholarship.
 But scholarships aren’t the only way to get to camp.
 If we can’t give you a scholarship this year, please apply for a work exchange position by emailing your coast’s Site Manager!
 It’s a great way to integrate into the community, and while you may have to battle a little FOMO, there’s so much to do at our workshops every hour of every day that we guarantee you’ll get your fill of music, dance, and laughter.

 You don’t have to be an award-winning writer to do well in our application process.
 We’re looking for folks who give a thorough and honest effort, because that’s the kind of attitude that will maximize your experience at our workshops.
 You need to be willing to step out of your comfort zone, take the time to process and practice, and zero in on the details to learn in the midst of the intense and playful environment our camps offer.
-Ernest effort is always well received, so do your best, and the scholarship committee looks forward to reviewing your applications.
+Ernest effort is always well received, so do your best, and the Scholarship Committee will look forward to reviewing your application.